mozart/mozart2/README.MacOS.md

 * Install gcc 4.7 with `brew tap homebrew/versions` and `brew install gcc47`

-You need an adapted formula to compile boost with C++11 support for older versions of OS X: [TODO].
+You need an adapted formula to compile boost with C++11 support for older versions of OS X.
+Unfortunately the current (2013-06-01) Homebrew Formula restricts C++11 support to Lion or later.
+So download [this formula](https://gist.github.com/eregon/5690812) and replace `/usr/local/Library/Formula/boost.rb` (I might add a Homebrew Tap later).

+* Unlink boost if already installed and linked: `brew unlink boost`
 * You can now install the boost libraries: `brew install boost --with-c++11`